A perfect balance of sweet, salty, and sour, this recipe for flavorful stir fried Pad Thai noodles makes for a quick and unique meal.

 For the Sauce

 - 1 ½ Tbsp fish sauce (can substitute soy sauce in a pinch)

 - 1 Tbsp sugar

 Putting It Together

 - 2 Tbsp peanut oil

 - 3 garlic cloves, minced

-- ¼ lb pork, uncooked, cut into bite sized pieces (can substitute chicken or tofu)
+- ¼ lb pork, chicken or tofu, uncooked, cut into bite sized pieces

 - ¼ lb shrimp, whole, shelled and veined